 This chapter focuses on your covered services and what you pay for your medical benefits.
-It includes a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Humana Medicare Employer PPO.
+It includes a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of CareOne (HMO).
 Later in this chapter, you can find information about medical services that are not covered.
+It also explains limits on certain services.
+Also, see exclusions and limitations pertaining to certain supplemental benefits in the chart in this chapter.